wuyou33/makena/README.md

 already discovered in the previous steps to avoid such iterations at the cost of more expensive processing at the discovery that involves finding the intersection of two penetrating polytopes.
-The author hopes this elaborated discovery process and the tracking will contribute to more stabilized and consistent unilateral constraints generation.
+The author hopes this more involved discovery process and the tracking will contribute to more stabilized and consistent unilateral constraints generation.

 The target objects are convex rigid bodies.
 Non-convex objects can be realized